About

 6

-I volunteering in local sustainability or social projects (e.g. community garden, food-sharing, repair café).
+104. I volunteer in local sustainability or social projects (e.g. community garden, food-sharing, repair café).
 (Attitude)

 1: I have little to no involvement in local sustainability or social projects.